dwijgohil24/Visual_Cryptography_GUI_Based/README.md

 # Visual_Cryptography_GUI_Based
-C-sharp project using windows app Form ( .Net Framework ) with GUI support, which will take two images from user selection and onclick "xor"  button do the encryption using xor image and on-click "origianl" will retrive back original image.
+C-sharp project using windows app Form ( .Net Framework ) with GUI support, which will take two images from user selection.
+Onclick "xor"  button do the encryption using xor operation.On-click "retrieve_img2" will retrive back original image2.

 ## Preview of Application :